PredixDev/px-widths-tools-design/README.md

 ## Usage

-This flag is available and, if needed, should be set to false prior to importing the module:
+This flag is available and, if fractions are not desired, should be set to false prior to importing the module:

     $inuit-use-fractions